pamellahani/sar/docs/design/design_documentation.md

 #### **Asynchronous Disconnection**
 1. When a `Task` initiates a disconnection, the `Channel` transitions to a `disconnecting` state.
-2. The `Channel` performs an asynchronous disconnection:
-   - It waits for the buffers to complete any ongoing read or write operations.
-   - Once the buffers are empty and no further operations are pending, it sets the channel's state to `disconnected`.
+2. The `Channel` performs an asynchronous disconnection, it waits for the buffers to complete any ongoing read or write operations.
+Once the buffers are empty and no further operations are pending, it sets the channel's state to `disconnected`.
-3. The `Rdv` and `Broker` are informed of the disconnection.
+1. The `Rdv` and `Broker` are informed of the disconnection.
 The `Rdv` is removed, and the `Broker` is updated accordingly.

 ### Thread-Safety Considerations
 - **Broker and BrokerManager:** These are thread-safe, ensuring that concurrent `connect` and `accept` operations do not cause data races or inconsistencies.